bitwyre/fixparser/README.md

   # Building and installing

-  Running these commands successively you will have the library build
+  Running these commands successively you will have the library built

   ```
     mkdir build && $_